IreneFP/CS5112_Algorithms-and-DataStructures-CornellTech/README.md

 This is a compilation of few different Algorithms and Data Structures mini projects that I completed in a team with Sachi Angle for the CS5112 course at Cornell Tech, NYC.
 Coded in Python.

-Some solutions have not been posted as requested by professors.
+Some solutions are not publicly available as requested by the professors.
 If interested in knowing more about these projects you can contact me at if76@cornell.edu.

 [HW1 - Diffting with costs, Respacing, & Dynamic Programming](https://github.com/IreneFP/CS5112_Algorithms-and-DataStructures-CornellTech/tree/master/HW1)